 FSU School of Business and Economics No. 58 in Latest SSRN Business School Rankings

 In January of 2015, the Social Science Research Network (SSRN) lists the School of Business and Economics (SBE) at Fayetteville State University at number 58 among its latest rankings of the top 500 U.S. Business Schools.
 The School is also ranked number 103 in the world.
 Click here to learn more about this ranking.

 Winners of This Year's Economics Music Video Contest to Be Announced Soon

 U.S. Airways Magazine Features the Uniqueness of FSU's Courses

 U.S. Airways magazine writer Nancy Oakley wrote an article in 2003 about the uniqueness of curriculum at Fayetteville State University, entitled "Ahead of the Class."
 The article mentioned "FSU's School of Business and Economics ranks third in North Carolina, and it's easy to see why."
-Click here to read the article.
+Click here to read the full article.